idnow/de.idnow.ios/README.md

 ### 3.22.1
 Changes:
-- Minor improvements & bugfixes
+- Minor improvements & bugfixes.

 Migration Guide:
 - Change the SDK reference to 3.22.1,  and call pod update